Click on a picture to enlarge it

 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-This is from a Roald Dahl book about an extraordinary young girl named Matilda Wormwood (Mara Wilson) whose mistreatment by terrible parents made her self-reliant and develop psychokinetic powers.
+This story is from a 1988 Roald Dahl book about an extraordinary young girl named Matilda Wormwood (Mara Wilson) whose mistreatment by terrible parents made her educate herself and develop psycho-kinetic powers.
 She's a genius at math and loves to learn and she's excited to go to school, but she quickly gets on the bad side of the tyrannical principal of the school, Miss Trunchbull (Pam Ferris), who hates children, and tortures them by throwing them out a window or locks them in a small torture closet.

 Salamander Screenshot Salamander Screenshot Salamander Screenshot